DjangoGirls/tutorial/deploy/README.md

 ## Procfile

 Another thing we need to create is a Procfile.
+This will let Heroku know which commands to run in order to start our website.
 Open up your code editor, create a file called `Procfile` in `djangogirls` directory and add this line:

     web: gunicorn mysite.wsgi

+This line means that we're going to be deploying a `web` application, and we'll do that by running the command `gunicorn mysite.wsgi` (`gunicorn` is a program that's like a more powerful version of Django's `runserver` command).

 Then save it.
 Done!